alchemycodelab/201d-spring-2017/class-16-project-week-1/README.md

  **TIP:** Use pencil and paper to diagram and sketch.

-   Proposals, written or electronic, as per the project description, are due for review with the instruction team.
-First come, first served!
+   Proposals, written or electronic, are due for review with the instruction team.

   **Ideally done by 12pm today.**

-2.
-Here are some tips on how to organize your team during the launch phase.
+2. Here are some tips on how to organize your team during the launch phase.

  * Elect a Launch Driver who will be responsible for the following:
     * Driving the coding of the initial scaffolding phase.